Skip to Main Content

 Importance of a Good Annotated Bibliography

 In lieu of writing a formal research paper or in preparation for a larger writing project, your professor may ask you to develop an annotated bibliography.
-An annotated bibliography may be assigned for a number of reasons, including:
+An annotated bibliography may be assigned for for the following reasons:

-1. To show that you can identify and evaluate the literature underpinning a research problem;
+1. To show that you can identify the literature about a research problem;

-2. To demonstrate that you can identify and conduct an effective and thorough review of pertinent literature;
+2. To demonstrate that you can conduct an effective and thorough evaluation of pertinent literature;

-3. To develop skills in discerning the most relevant research studies from those which have only superficial relevance to your topic;
+3. To develop skills in discerning the most relevant research studies from those that only have superficial relevance to your topic;

-5. To be thoroughly engaged with individual sources in order to strengthen your analytical skills; or,
+6. To be thoroughly engaged with individual sources in order to strengthen your analytical skills; and,

 On a broader level, writing an annotated bibliography can lay the foundation for conducting a larger research project.
-It serves as a method to evaluate what research has been conducted and where your proposed study may fit within it.
-By critically analyzing and synthesizing the contents of a variety of sources, you can begin to evaluate what the key issues are in relation to the research problem and, by so doing, gain a better perspective about the deliberations taking place among scholars.
+It serves as a method to evaluate prior research and where your proposed study may fit within it.
+By critically analyzing and synthesizing the contents of a variety of sources, you can begin to evaluate what the key issues are in relation to the research problem and, by so doing, gain a more informed perspective about the deliberations taking place among scholars.
 As a result of this analysis, you are better prepared to develop your own point of view and contributions to the literature.

 • Encourages you to think critically about the content of the works you are using, their place within the broader field of study, and their relation to your own research, assumptions, and ideas;